-- o High temperature

-- o New, continuous cough

-- o Loss or change to sense of small or taste

-- Staff and parents need to be aware of the basic information and guidance about Kawasaki disease which is

-a condition that mainly affects children under the age of 5.
-It's also known as mucocutaneous lymph node

-syndrome.
-The characteristic symptoms are a high temperature that lasts for 5 days or more, with:
+- High temperature - o New, continuous cough - o Loss or change to sense of small or taste - Staff and parents need to be aware of the basic information and guidance about Kawasaki disease which is a condition that mainly affects children under the age of 5.
+It's also known as mucocutaneous lymph node syndrome.
+The characteristic symptoms are a high temperature that lasts for 5 days or more, with a rash swollen glands in the nec dry, cracked lips red fingers or toes red eyes or risk assessments in place

-- a rash

-- swollen glands in the neck

-- dry, cracked lips

-- red fingers or toes

-- red eyes

-Promote timely, clear and up to date information sharing with all stakeholders including regular monitoring or risk assessments in place
+Promote timely, clear and up to date information sharing with all stakeholders including regular monitoring